 Comment #35.
 ACWA suggests revising the language in section (3)(b) to read: "For variances issued prior to renewal of a NPDES permit, either the permittee must comply with the specified effluent limitation sufficient to meet the underlying water quality standard when the variance expires, or a compliance schedule shall be adopted in the permit at renewal to specify when the permittee will comply with the effluent limitation."

 Response.
 DEQ acknowledges this suggestion.
-If a compliance schedule is necessary at the date the variance expires, DEQ will adopt one consistent with OAR 340-041-0061(14) and applicable federal requirements.
+The variance rule language does not preclude the use of compliance schedule upon permit renewal.
+If a compliance schedule is necessary at the date the variance expires, DEQ will impose a compliance schedule that is consistent with OAR 340-041-0061(14) and applicable federal requirements.

 DEQ has not made any changes in response to this comment.